Optimal Control of the Multiphase Stefan Problem: Preliminary Results

-\emph{Proof. } The proof of uniqueness gives us that $B_1(x,t,v(x,t))=B_2(x,t,v(x,t))$ a.e. on $D$, for \emph{any} two functions $B_1, B_2$ of type $\n B$.
+\begin{corollary} If a weak solution exists, all of the sets $\n C_j, j=\overline{1,J}$ have 2-dimensional measure 0. \end{corollary} \emph{Proof. } The proof of uniqueness gives us that $B_1(x,t,v(x,t))=B_2(x,t,v(x,t))$ a.e. on $D$, for \emph{any} two functions $B_1, B_2$ of type $\n B$.
 The functions of type $\n B$ generally differ on the sets $\n C_j$, so if one of them has positive measure, we arrive at a contradiction to Lemma \ref{unique}. {$\square$}